 Katie Atkins, PhD

-Lecturer in Infectious Disease Modeling in the Faculty of Epidemiology and Public Health (Department of Infectious Disease Epidemiology), London School of Hygiene and Tropical Medicine
+I am an Assistant Professor of Infectious Disease Modelling in the Faculty of Epidemiology and Public Health (Department of Infectious Disease Epidemiology), London School of Hygiene and Tropical Medicine

-I use mathematical modeling to answer questions in ecology and evolutionary biology, with a particular focus on infectious diseases.
+I use mathematical modelling to answer questions in ecology and evolutionary biology, with a particular focus on infectious diseases.

 Interested in a PhD, postdoc or collaboration?
 Please contact me

 ****************NEWS & UPDATES*****************

 Katie and Cordelia Coltart talk to the Royal Society about the Ebola Special Issue in Philosophical Transactions of the Royal Society they guest edited with John Edmunds.

 Katie presents modelling work on the LAIV programme at the British Applied Maths Colloquium at the University of Surrey